SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

    - Containers/Lists: Check if a node is in a container/list, and get all of its siblings

 3. **Good for static and dynamic analysis**
    - Inherently, parsing the code into an AST and applying transformations will not execute the code.
-But Babel also has functionality to evaluate nodes (ex.
+But Babel also has the functionality to evaluate nodes (ex.
 BinaryExpressions) and return their actual value.
-Babel can also generate code from nodes, which can be evaluated in a with `eval` or the NodeJS VM.
+Babel can also generate code from nodes, which can be evaluated with `eval` or the NodeJS VM.

 # Conclusion + Additional Resources

 That was a short demonstration of transforming a piece of code with Babel!
-The next articles will be more in-depth, and include practical cases of reversing obfuscation techniques you might encounter in the wild.
+The next articles will be more in-depth and include practical cases of reversing obfuscation techniques you might encounter in the wild.

-For the sake of time, I didn't go to deep into the behind the scenes of Babel or all of it's API methods.
+For the sake of time, I didn't go too deep into the behind-the-scenes of Babel or all of its API methods.
 In the future, I may decide to update this article or write a new one with more detailed explanations, examples, and documentation.
 But, I really recommend getting a solid fundamental understanding of Babel's features before continuing on in this series.
-Most notably, I didn't cover usage of the `@babel/types` package in this article, but it will be utilized in future ones.
+Most notably, I didn't cover the usage of the `@babel/types` package in this article, but it will be utilized in future ones.
 I'd recommend giving these resources a look:

 [Official Babel Docs](https://babeljs.io/docs/en/)
 [Babel Plugin Handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md)
 [Video: @babel/how-to](https://www.youtube.com/watch?v=UeVq_U5obnE)

 Here are links to the other articles in this series:

 - [Deobfuscating Javascript via AST: Reversing Various String Concealing Techniques](http://SteakEnthusiast.github.io/2022/05/22/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques/)